A1: Vector field representation (Due Feb 3)

 The purpose of this assignment is to learn something about how to use color and shape in representing a vector field.
 You will accomplish this by developing a particle system.

-Goals: Optimally show :the direction of flow, the strength of vector field, features such as fronts, inward spirals, outward spirals.
+Goals: Optimally show :the direction of flow, the strength of current, features such as the gulf stream, clockwise and counter clockwise eddies.

 The input is a position in the flow field.
 The output is the flow direction and magnitude.

 This is all about mapping velocity magnitude and direction to a variety of perceptual variables.

 Your input variables are (dx,dy) = f(x,y) , that is, the specification of a vector field.
 Starting positions should be random